nickmccarty/nickmccarty.github.io/index.md

 hide_description: true
 ---

-# Thank You
+# Thank You for Visiting!
-Thank you for visiting my site!

-The side menu can be used to access my "blog," my resume, and my portfolio.
+The side menu can be used to access my resume and my portfolio.

 If you get the sense that I may be a potential resource for your project, team, or company, please feel free to contact me.

+NumerateAnalytics@gmail.com

 <!---## First Steps
 Please start by reading the [Documentation]{:.heading.flip-title}.